 - · When using this function, shooting with a tripod is recommended. - · To prevent loss of power while shooting, use a fully charged battery. - Make sure the memory card you are using has sufficient unused space before shooting with this function. - · Focus is fixed at what they are when shooting is started. - For some scenes, brightness and white balance settings are fixed at what they are when shooting is started. - 1.
-Align the mode dial with [11] (Time Lapse). - 2.
-Press [SET]. - Use [▲] and [▼] to select on the Control Panel and then press [SET]. - 4.
-Select the scene you want to use and then press [SET]. - Press [SET], use [▲] and [▼] to select (Time Lapse Settings), and then press [SET]. - Use [▲] and [▼] to select "Interval" or "Interv
+In the REC mode, press [MODE]. - Use [▲], [▼], [◄], and [▶] to select " (Time Lapse), and then press [SET].